Education Otherwise: Origins

-During 1976, Granada Television made a World in Action programme about the group which resulted in around 200 enquiries and expanded the membership to over 50.
+On February 3, 1977, Granada Television broadcast a programme called "Opting Out" in their lunchtime series Parents Day which featured three Education Otherwise families.
+This resulted in around 200 enquiries and expanded the membership to over 50.
 In September 1976 the group was established on a more formal basis.
 In 1977, Kitto presented a BBC TV Open Door programme about the ideas behind the organisation.
 This resulted in over 2,000 enquiries and increased the membership to around 250.

 Kitto's ethos could be summarised as:

 "...we have to ensure that education is not monolithic, centralized and directed from above but allows all sorts of different things to happen and all sorts of initiatives to be taken by pupils, children, parents and education authorities."

 The original logo (based on a UK traffic sign) was intended to represent a child breaking out of the confines of school, and pointing toward a different way.
-In recent years the logo has been the subject of criticism, as it is viewed as divisive and the meaning misconstrued.
+In recent years the logo has been the subject of criticism, as it is viewed as divisive and the meaning misconstrued as a child "goose stepping".
 A modernisation and rebranding in 2020 has resulted in a new logo being designed through a design competition, which has a more modern and acceptable appearance.